akka/akka-grpc/docs/src/main/paradox/maven.md

   </plugins>
 ```

-The server can then be started from the command line with `mvn properties exec:exec`
+The server can then be started from the command line with `mvn dependency:properties exec:exec`